 Bottom line, if you’re running Android 8.0 Oreo and have 4GB of RAM, then you’re probably safe to install it — how it runs depends on the hardware.

 How to download Fortnite: Battle Royale on an eligible Samsung phone

 The method for getting set up on an eligible Galaxy device is easy, but it requires a couple of steps and a lot of installing.

-The first time you open the app, you’ll be asked to grant it permission to access your storage.
+Step 4: On the Fortnite listing, grant Epic’s app permission to access your storage.
 There’s nothing nefarious here; it needs access to be able to download the game.
-After you grant the necessary permissions, tap the big yellow Install button and let the initial files finish installing.

-Once installed, open Fortnite using the app’s icon and wait for it to load up.
-It will eventually ask you to log in using an existing account or to create a new one.
-Pick whichever option works best for you and then start playing.
+Step 7: Log in using an existing account or create a new one.
+Pick whichever option works best for you and then start playing!

 How to get Fortnite: Battle Royale on another Android device

 Epic Games hasn’t made a deal with any other phone manufacturers.
 Unless you own a phone from one of the brands mentioned above, your device-specific app store won’t have Fortnite in it.
 There is still an easy way to get Fortnite on your Android device:

 Step 2: Tap the Get it on the Epic Games app button.

 Step 3: Tap OK to download and install the EpicGamesApp.apk file.
 You may see a prompt for granting the phone permission to install “unknown” apps, aka side-load.
 Your phone might ask you if you want to grant the new app access to the phone storage.
 You should grant both permissions.